 Neutering and Spaying

 Once your dog reaches sexual maturity, you will need to decide when to have the dog spayed or neutered.
 Most veterinarians will recommend having the procedure done unless you plan to show or breed the dog.
-However, some vets will recommend having a male neutered prior to sexual maturity, and others will advise you to wait until he is 7 to 15 months of age.
+However, some vets will recommend having a male neutered before sexual maturity, and others will advise you to wait until he is 7 to 15 months of age.

 When to have your female pup spayed will depend on the individual dog.
 It is important to wait until she is finished growing and has completed one heat cycle.
 Otherwise, you run the risk of orthopedic problems in the future.